JannikAlx/cmduck/README.md

 The heaviest os of all time.
 Nachprogrammiert von Jannik Alexander als Teil des Betriebssystempraktikums der TH-Köln

+Short disclaimer: it's not actually an OS, did not have the motivation to continue this in my free time.
+Now it's just a text buffer

 # Table of Contents

 - [Entwicklungsumgebung](#entwicklungsumgebung)